 -

 Protocol.
-You can choose either TCP or UDP.
-Because ICMP has no port abstraction, to allow ICMP traffic, you select it directly from the New rule drop-down.
+Choose either TCP or UDP.
+Because ICMP has no port abstraction, allow ICMP traffic by selecting ICMP from the Type drop-down instead.

 -